ergoplatform/ergodocs/docs/dev/tokens/burn.md

 ### Ergo Token Minter

-The burn token feature I implemented is visible [here](https://github.com/ThierryM1212/ergo-token-minter/blob/main/src/index.js#L254), the important steps to me are:
+The burn token feature `ThierryM1212` implemented are visible [here](https://github.com/ThierryM1212/ergo-token-minter/blob/main/src/index.js#L254), the important steps are:

 1. Select the input boxes for the amount of tokens to burn and a small amount of ERG
 2. Create the output boxes without considering the tokens, the transaction builder will create an additional output change box including all the tokens